top of page

 SOUP! is a powerful tool to start conversations, enjoy yourself, make new contacts and improve where you live.

-Wells SOUP! is supported by Fresh & Good, Wells Blue School, Burns the Bread, Morrisons and Bishop’s Eye – all of whom provide the food and beverages – and Mickey in the Market the flowers for the tables.
+Wells SOUP! is supported by Fresh & Good, Wells Blue School, Burns the Bread, Morrisons, and Bishop’s Eye – all of whom provide the food and beverages – and Mickey in the Market the flowers for the tables.

 We are also extremely grateful to the companies who have ‘match funded’ (sponsored) SOUP!.